-- Giving story books, textbooks and other resources through the gift catalog to provide an education to a child in poverty.
+- Give story books, textbooks, and other resources through the FH gift catalog to provide an education for a child in poverty.

-- Learn more about worldwide literacy through the stories below!
+- Learn more about worldwide literacy through the story links below.

 These Story Books Will Change the Next Generation in Burundi